 Intense Pulse Light (IPL) is considered as the most effective type of treatment methods.
 It's best for removing brown coloured marks (post-inflammatory hyperpigmentation).

 Here's the best part, it's also just as effective in removing the red marks from post acne erythema too.

 Sun protection is key!

-If you have pigmentation on your cheeks and face and are desperate for a solution to manage your condition (which may be genetic), Dr Justin emphasised on the importance of sun protection.
+If you have pigmentation on your cheeks and face and are desperate for a solution to manage your condition (which may be genetic), Dr Boey emphasised the importance of sun protection.

 Regular Application of high-quality SPF sunscreen every 4-6 hours is necessary when exposed to the sun.
 On top of that, remember to apply sunscreen to neglected regions such as around the eyes and neck.

 Sometimes, more is more.
 Oral sunblock like Heliocare can provide another layer of sun protection, in addition to topical sunblock.